Nexenta/edge-dev/README.md

 * you will need to use and edit [nesetup.json](https://github.com/Nexenta/nedge-dev/blob/master/conf/default/nesetup.json) - [download](https://raw.githubusercontent.com/Nexenta/nedge-dev/master/conf/default/nesetup.json) from "default" profile.
 Or use appropriate profile to enable SSD cache/journaling for high-performance hybrid configuration.
 Consider to use throughput profile if your use case is mostly large objects / files
 * select one of containers also to have management role by changing "is_aggregator" to 1

-### Step 3: Start Data and GW Container (as a single instance case) on each node
+### Step 3: Start Data and GW Container (as a single instance) on each node
 Follow same container start steps as described in "single-node" example above.
+NexentaEdge will automatically discover new nodes and form a cluster.

 ### Step 4: Initialize cluster and obtain license
 Follow same initialization steps as described in "single-node" example above.
 Make sure to modify .neadmrc to set IPv4 address to point to a node with selected management role (i.e. where is_aggregator=1 in nesetup.json)